braddotcoffee/A5-Server/README.md

 A good resource for general HTML/CSS/Javascript is the [Mozilla Developer Network](https://developer.mozilla.org/en-US/).
 This contains all the references you need for front-end design.

-A good resource for font would the the [Google Font](https://fonts.google.com/) project, with hundreds of different fonts to choose from so that you don't have to stick with Comic Sans.
+A good resource for font is the [Google Fonts](https://fonts.google.com/) project, with hundreds of different fonts to choose from so that you don't have to stick with Comic Sans.
 Or Impact.

 If you want icons, look into [Font Awesome](http://fontawesome.io/).